adithya-sriram/transfer-matrix-RUC/README.md

 <img width="1820" alt="image" src="https://github.com/user-attachments/assets/32b4858e-f6a5-496e-8c35-4b812f91f19e" />

 Note: this code has not been rigorously error tested.
+Main code is located in the model folder.